Short Term Medical

 When it is usually the wrong fit

-- You need comprehensive benefits such as maternity, mental health treatment, prescription coverage, or full preventive care protections.[3]
+• You need comprehensive benefits such as maternity, mental health treatment, prescription coverage, or broader preventive care protections.[3]

-- You may qualify for a Marketplace plan, COBRA, Medicaid, or CHIP instead.[6][9]
+• You may qualify for Marketplace coverage, COBRA, Medicaid, CHIP, or another comprehensive alternative instead.[5]

 What people often misunderstand

 Lower premiums do not automatically mean better value.
 Short-term medical plans can cost less because they are not built to the same comprehensive standard as Marketplace plans.
-A cheaper monthly payment can still leave you with more exposure if the policy excludes a condition, limits a benefit category, or does not give you the same billing protections that apply to stronger coverage.[1][8]
+A cheaper monthly payment can still leave you more exposed if the policy excludes a condition, limits a benefit category, or provides less protection than an ACA-compliant plan.[1][3]

-The most valuable comparison is not premium alone.
+The most useful comparison is not premium alone.
 It is premium plus exclusions, deductible, coinsurance, network rules, prescription handling, and what happens if you need expensive care during the time you are insured.

 What to check before buying a short-term policy